Common tangents of two disjoint polygons in linear time and constant workspace: Introduction

-The problem of computing common tangents of two polygons has received most attention in the case that the polygons are convex.
-For instance, computing the outer common tangents of disjoint convex polygons is used as a subroutine in the classical divide-and-conquer algorithm for the convex hull of a set of $n$ points in the plane due to Preparata and Hong \cite{preparata1977}.
-They give a naive linear-time algorithm for outer common tangents, as it suffices for an $O(n\log n)$-time convex hull algorithm.
-The problem is also considered in various dynamic convex hull algorithms \cite{brodal2002, hershberger1992, overmars1981}.
-Overmars and van Leeuwen \cite{overmars1981} give an $O(\log n)$-time algorithm for computing an outer common tangent of two disjoint convex polygons when a separating line is known, where each polygon has at most $n$ corners.
-Kirkpatrick and Snoeyink \cite{kirkpatrick19952} give an $O(\log n)$-time algorithm for the same problem but without using a separating line.
-Guibas et~al.\ \cite{guibas1991} give a lower bound of $\Omega(\log^2 n)$ on the time required to compute an outer common tangent of two intersecting convex polygons, even if they are known to intersect in at most two points.
-They also describe an algorithm achieving that bound.
-Toussaint \cite{toussaint1983} considers the problem of computing separating common tangents of convex polygons and notes that the problem occurs in problems related to visibility, collision avoidance, range fitting, etc. He gives a linear-time algorithm.
-Guibas et~al.\ \cite{guibas1991} give an $O(\log n)$-time algorithm for the same problem.
-All the above-mentioned algorithms with sublinear running times make essential use of the convexity of the polygons.
-If the polygons are not convex, a linear-time algorithm can be used to compute the convex hulls before computing the tangents \cite{melkman1987}.
-However, if the polygons are given in read-only memory, $\Omega(n)$ extra bits are required to store the convex hulls, so this approach does not work in the constant workspace model.
+The problem of computing common tangents of two polygons has received much attention in the special case that the polygons are convex.
+For instance, computing the outer common tangents of disjoint convex polygons is used as a subroutine in the classical divide-and-conquer algorithm for the convex hull of a set of $n$ points in the plane due to \citeN{PH77}.
+They gave a naive linear-time algorithm for outer common tangents, which suffices for an $O(n\log n)$-time convex hull algorithm.
+The problem is also considered in various dynamic convex hull algorithms \cite{BJ02,HS92,OvL81}. \citeN{OvL81} gave an $O(\log n)$-time algorithm for computing an outer common tangent of two disjoint convex polygons when a separating line is known, where each polygon has at most $n$ corners. \citeN{KS95} gave an $O(\log n)$-time algorithm for the same problem but without using a separating line. \citeN{GHS91} gave a lower bound of $\Omega(\log^2 n)$ on the time required to compute an outer common tangent of two intersecting convex polygons even when they are known to intersect in at most two points.
+They also described an algorithm achieving that bound. \citeN{Tou83} considered the problem of computing separating common tangents of convex polygons.
+He gave a linear-time algorithm using the technique of ``rotating calipers''. \citeN{GHS91} gave an $O(\log n)$-time algorithm for the same problem.
+All the above-mentioned algorithms with sublinear running times make essential use of convexity of the polygons.
+If the polygons are not convex, a linear-time algorithm can be used to compute the convex hulls before computing the tangents.
+Many such algorithms have been described, and the one due to \citeN{Mel87} is usually considered the simplest.
+However, if the polygons are given in read-only memory, then $\Omega(n)$ extra bits are required to store the convex hulls, so this approach does not work in the constant workspace model.